-^{90 10} Del.
+90 10 Del.
 C. § 3104.

 corporation doing business, or contracting to supply goods or services, in the state.
 And in the case of a registered foreign corporation, a plaintiff can effect service using § 376, and need not use the mailing procedure in the long-arm statute.
-All files and a basis for general jurisdiction, the specific jurisdiction provisions in the long-arm statute would apply only to foreign corporations that have not registered in the state; instead § 3104 broadly applies to any natural person, association, partnership or corporation.
+All If § 376 alone could serve as a basis for general jurisdiction, the specific jurisdiction provisions in the long-arm statute would apply only to foreign corporations that have not registered in the state; instead § 3104 broadly applies to "any natural person, association, partnership or corporation."
 Further, Pennsylvania, which is the only state that currently expressly provides by statute that registering to do business in the state is a sufficient basis for general jurisdiction over a foreign corporation, has set forth this consequence of registration in its long-arm statute, not its registration statute.